Economic Social Contracts as a Tool for Trade

 What About the Store of Value?

-A moral or sustainable economic system must focus on the exchange agreements themselves, and not any extra layer or tool or symbol (such as money or cryptocurrencies) to facilitate the exchange.
+A moral economic system must focus on the exchange agreements themselves, and not any extra layer or tool or symbol (such as money or cryptocurrencies) to facilitate the exchange.

 This agreement-based system is the foundation of a free trade network that allows barter, money or points and is more robust than the money-only commercial system.
 The Commercial system is based money which makes it easy to compare the prices of commodities.